Configuring HTTPS settings

 The CA certificate bundle that is included by default contains a number of certificates from public certificate authorities.
 These are usually known as Trusted root certificates, or Trusted Intermediate Certificates.
 You can continue to use these or replace them with a certificate bundle from a certificate authority used by your organization.
 Your system administrator should tell you whether to use the supplied bundle or will provide you with one supported by your organization.

 If you do not have a CA bundle, either the default supplied with the appliance, or one supplied by your organization, you will be unable to use HTTPS.

 The default CA bundle is stored on the appliance in the following directory:

 When the certificate signing authority has approved the request, they will generate the corresponding certificate bundle and return it as a

-- On the HTTPS Configuration page, click Upload in the CA Certificates row.
+- On the HTTPS Configuration page, click CA Certificates.

-- Click Browse next to CA Certificate Bundle File and select the certificate bundle returned by the certificate signing authority.
+- Click Browse next to CA Certificate Bundle File and select the server certificate you saved in Step 1 of this procedure.